mrtugboat/discord-roles-drop-down-selection/README.md

-A simple to use & setup discord bot wrote in Python and Discord.py
+A simple to use & setup discord bot wrote in Python and Discord.py.
+You can easily change the bots name, logo and everything it does!

+## I am releasing on my own amazing Bot that can do everything!

 1. Ensure you have Python, Discord modules installed
 2. Add your token